UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_7/Lab_7.md

         }
     }
     ```
-    >**Note:**
+    ~~~

+    ~~~admonish info

-    >>A **companion** object is a type of object declaration that allows an object to act similar to **static** objects in other languages.
+    A **companion** object is a type of object declaration that allows an object to act similar to **static** objects in other languages.
 A companion object is always declared inside of another class, and its properties and functions can be accessed directly with the class name.
 The Kotlin compiler ensures that there is only one instance of a companion object.

+    ~~~

 11. Build and run the program.
   - Observe dialog box appears.